yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 picture, pushing particles towards states with high entropy [probability].
 For us, this means that if we have a path between a measurement point and a light source, a photon could have taken that exact path both ways.

+(XXX: Carmack also says that forward RT is possible, but extremely inefficient)

 [oversimplification]: This is a huge oversimplification on many levels.
 For instance photons do not necessarily bounce of off all surfaces.
 Sometimes they are absorbed, and a new photon is emitted,